yuri/ngcourse/handout/03-java-for-angular.md

 This module is intended for an audience who is new to JavaScript, or one that simply needs a refresher.
 We will walk through the basic JavaScript constructs that make up an Angular application.

-Let's begin by disecting the following example:
+Let's begin by dissecting the following example:

 ```javascript
 	angular.module('ngcourse')